openhive-network/HAfAH/README.md

 8. templete attributes use CamelCase started with underscore and lower case  _templeteAttribute
 9. file and directory names with snake_case: my_file.cpp

-## posql extension based on sql script
+## PSQL extension based on sql script
 If there is a need to create psql extension ( to use CREATE EXTENSION psql command ) a cmake macro isa added:
 `ADD_PSQL_EXTENSION` with parameters:
 - NAME - name of extension, in current source directory file <name>.control (see https://www.postgresql.org/docs/10/extend-extensions.html#id-1.8.3.18.11 )